Nvidia GeForce RTX 3050 review: A truly modern GPU for the masses (hopefully)

 Should you buy the GeForce RTX 3050?

-If you can find the GeForce RTX 3050 for close to its $250 MSRP, absolutely.
-In today's market it'd still be a relative steal at $300 to $350 (sigh), even though the GTX 1650 launched at $150, and the 3050 is only a bit faster than the GTX 1660 Ti that launched at $280 last generation (and is currently selling for $400 to $475 used on Ebay, double sigh).
+If you can find the GeForce RTX 3050 for close to its US$250 MSRP, absolutely.
+In today's market it'd still be a relative steal at US$300 to US$350 (sigh), even though the GTX 1650 launched at US$150, and the 3050 is only a bit faster than the GTX 1660 Ti that launched at US$280 last generation (and is currently selling for US$400 to US$475 used on Ebay, double sigh).
 The GTX cards lacked ray tracing or DLSS capabilities, however.

 Brad Chacos/IDG